-- 1. The Dissertation Statement of the Problem is submitted to the Director of the Doctoral Program by the end of the spring semester of the second year of academic study along with students' rankings of their preferred Dissertation Chair.
+- 1. The Dissertation Statement of the Problem is completed during PSY 730: Counseling Research and Program Evaluation; it is then submitted to the Director of the Doctoral Program by the end of the spring semester of the second year of academic study along with students' rankings of their preferred Dissertation Chair.
 Upon review by the Counseling Psychology core faculty, assignment is made of the student's Dissertation Chair.
 The Dissertation Chair is the student's main point of contact during the entire Dissertation process. - 2.
-The student consults with the chair about the viability of the project idea and the composition of the Dissertation Committee, and once finalized, submits them electronically to the chair and the Program Director via email.
+The student consults with the Dissertation Chair about the viability of the project idea and the composition of the Dissertation Committee, and once finalized, submits them electronically to the Dissertation Chair and the Program Director via email.
 The Dissertation Committee must be established no later than mid-October of the third year of academic study. - 3.
-The Proposal draft must be submitted to the Chair of the Committee by January 7, and the final Proposal must be defended by March 1 during the student's third year. - 4.
-Upon completion of the proposed study and approval by the Dissertation Chair, the student will schedule a defense date with their committee. - 5.
-Following approval by the Dissertation Chair, the Proposal and a draft of the IRB application must be circulated among committee members at least two weeks (10 business days) prior to the proposal meeting. - 6.
+The student will complete the IRB application, including refining the method and proposed analysis, during PSY 728: Advanced Research and Statistical Design in the fall semester of the third year. - 4.
+Proposal drafts must be submitted to the Dissertation Chair by the first week of January, and will likely require several draft forms to the Dissertation Chair for additional refinements prior to being submitted to the Dissertation Committee. - 5.
+Following approval by the Dissertation Chair, the proposal and a draft of the IRB application must be circulated among committee members at least two weeks (10 business days) prior to the proposal meeting.
+The Proposal must be defended by the first week of March during the student's third year. - 6.
 It is the student's responsibility to contact the department's Academic Program Coordinator and provide the following information: the title, date, time, and location of the proposal meeting or defense.
 The Program Coordinator will then announce the defense information (in writing, sent electronically) to the Director of the Doctoral Program, the Dissertation Chair, and the doctoral program student body and faculty. - 7.
-The student will complete the IRB application, including refining the method and proposed analysis, during PSY 730: Counseling Research and Program Evaluation Research in the fall semester of the third year. - 8.
-During the PSY 730: Counseling Research course, the Proposal will be submitted in several draft forms to the Dissertation Chair for additional refinements prior to being submitted to the Dissertation Committee. - 9.
-Upon successful completion of the oral proposal defense, it is the responsibility of the student to provide an update via letter (sent electronically with a copy to the Dissertation Chair) to 1) the Director of the Doctoral Program and 2) the Chair of
+The Dissertation Chair and Dissertation Committee will all complete the Assessment Rubric for Defense of Dissertation Proposal (Appendix C) at the end of the defense.
+The Dissertation Chair will inform the student about the outcome of the defense as well as a summary of the feedback from the rubric. - 8.
+Upon successful completion of the oral proposal defense, it is the responsibility of the student to obtain the requested signatures (Appendix D) and provide an update via letter (sent electronically with a copy to the Dissertation Chair) to 1) the